 The group’s director is Dr Chris Monaghan.
 If you have any questions, please contact Chris at firstname.lastname@example.org.

-The group consists of both ordinary members and associate members and prospective members are welcome to get in contact to enquire about joining.
+The group consists of ordinary members and associate members.
+Prospective members are welcome to get in contact to enquire about joining.

 Stephen Hurley is a solicitor and a Principal Lecturer in Employment and Equality Law.
 He has published in the areas of disability harassment and misconduct in the workplace and teaches Contract Law, Disability Law and Employment Law.
 He is currently researching the issue of the protection of non-religious philosophical belief in the workplace in support of his ongoing PhD studies with Oxford Brookes University.
 Before entering the ivory towers of academia, Stephen worked for over a decade in private practice as an Employment Solicitor, becoming a partner in a large commercial law firm.